loganwilliams/Pyramids.jl/README.md

 Pyramids is not yet a registered Julia package.
 To install it, run the following in Julia:

     Pkg.clone("https://github.com/loganwilliams/Pyramids.jl.git")
+    using Pyramids

 ### Usage

 The Pyramids library is used through the `ImagePyramid` class.
 To create a new `ImagePyramid`, there a several constructors that may be used of the form `ImagePyramid(im::Image, t::PyramidType)`.

-`PyramidType`s include: `GaussianPyramid`, `LaplacianPyramid`, and `ComplexSteerablePyramid`.
+Subtypes of `PyramidType`s include:
+ * `GaussianPyramid`
+ * `LaplacianPyramid`
+ * `ComplexSteerablePyramid`

 Additional parameters include the scale, maximum number of levels, number of orientation bands, and minimum level size, as applicable.
+For a complete listing, view the source code.

 Below is an example of loading an image and converting it to an `ImagePyramid`.

     using Images, Pyramids